 Getting sick in Mexico is a common occurrence.
 Despite using all precautions, I seem unable to avoid it any time I visit.

 If you get sick while traveling to Mexico, you should immediately call your insurance, who will put you in touch with a local hospital or clinic and take care of all expenses.
-However, you will be glad to know that contrary to many other countries, General Practitioners are easy to come across in Mexico, and often free for patients.
+However, you will be glad to know that, contrary to many other countries, General Practitioners are easy to come across in Mexico and often free for patients.

 Most pharmacies – typically the Farmacia de Ahorro, which is commonly found in all cities – have small walk-in clinics called consultorios where you can show up if you need and for which you don’t have to pay.
-Most doctors speak some English, so you should be able to explain your symptoms.
-Once you get a prescription, run to the pharmacy next door and to buy whatever medication you need.

 Read my post How Not To Get Sick In Mexico.